cairnswm/gapi/README.md

 POST http://<server>/<project>/api.php/<tablename>/search <== execute search - note fields to be included in formdata -- All fields added as AND
 ```

-Fields to be included in formData are
+Fields to be included in formData are:
 field: Comma seperated list of field names
-op: Comma separated list of SQL operations
+op: Comma separated list of SQL operations (no validation is made on the op)
 value: Comma separated list of values to be searched for

 eg - Searches for all messages from user William that contain GAPI in them